docker-solr/docker-solr/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Releasing

+When a new version of Apache Solr is released, a new docker image can be released by following the procedure outlined in [update.md](./update.md).
+Normally you open a new issue to volunteer for the release, and then file a PR once you have completed all the steps and run the tests.

 # User Feedback

 ## Issues